Clara de la Rocha

 Clara de la Rocha was a Mexican revolutionary, daughter of Herculano de la Rocha, a revolutionary hero from northwestern Mexico.

 Life

+Clara's family was established in Durango and Sinaloa.
 She was born in Durango in 1890.
-It is known that in 1910 she joined the Maderista movement together with her father, General Herculano de la Rocha.
-Clara's family was established in Durango and Sinaloa.
-During the armed movement she was named Guerrilla Commander and later Colonel.
-She participated in the violent takeover of the city of Culiacán, Sinaloa in 1911.
-She was also part of the attack group led by her father, Herculano de la Rocha, who took the Sinaloa Mint in the name of the revolutionaries and participated in the battle for the church of the shrine where the revolutionaries combined forces and achieved the surrender of the feds.
+In 1910, she joined the Maderista revolutionary army together with her father, General Herculano de la Rocha.
+She fought in the violent takeover of the city of Culiacán, Sinaloa in 1911.
+She participated in the attack led by her father to take the Sinaloa Mint and in the battle for the Sanctuary of the Sacred Heart of Jesus church, where the revolutionaries combined forces and achieved the surrender of the Federal Army troops defending it.
+During the Revolution, she was named guerrilla commander and later colonel.